 Can two house sewers share one sewer line?

 Unless specifically approved and properly filed two house sewers cannot share the same line.
 However if such a condition already exists it is typically ‘Grandfathered in’ – no violation is issued.
-In the case of this Bronx sewer replacement Balkan Plumbing found that the neighbors house was wyed into the line they were working on in the roadway area.
+In the case of this Bronx sewer replacement Balkan Sewer And Water Main found that the neighbors house was wyed into the line they were working on in the roadway area.
 Following typical protocol, and as directed by the DEP, Balkan reconnected the neighbors house back into the shared line.
 Failure to do so would have left the neighboring house without sewer service.
+In some cases a Homeowners Association allows for multiple homes to share the same common sewer line.
+Such a drain system has to go through a careful and time consuming approval process.

 Count on Balkan Sewer And Water Main for answers not excuses